danielm/uploader/README.md

 # JQuery File Uploader
-A jQuery plugin for file uploading using ajax(async) and includes support for queues, progress tracking and drag and drop.
+A jQuery plugin for file uploading using ajax(a sync); includes support for queues, progress tracking and drag and drop.
+The focus will be for modern browsers, but also providing a method to know when is the plugin is not supported.
+The idea for this plugin is to keep it simple and lightweight, no need to add hacky code to unnecessary features for the web we have nowadays.

+Basic Javascript knowledge is necesary to setup this plugin: how to set parameters, callbacks, etc.

-- Lightweight: arround 8.00 KB
+- Lightweight: ~8.00 KB
-- Dependencies: just jQuery (>=1.7)
+- Dependencies: just jQuery!
-- License: MIT (see LICENCE.txt).
+- License: MIT

 ## Demos
 As example here are a couple configurations you can use as example: